Nexus: The Kingdom of the Winds: Setting

-Wilderness

-The Wilderness is a broad expanse owned by no one.
-It is home to a large number of creatures, locations, and natural resources.
-The Barbarian, Geomancer, Druid and Ranger subpaths reside here.

 Character development

 NexusTK has a flexible character development system.
 There are four "basic" paths to choose from: warrior, rogue, mage, and poet.
-Each of which has one non-player-controlled subpath and three player-controlled subpaths.
-When a player reaches a certain level, he may also choose one of three alignments; Kwi-Sin, Ohaeng or Ming-ken (symbolizing death, balance or life respectively).
+Each path has one non-player-controlled subpath and three player-controlled subpaths.
+When a player reaches a certain level, the player may also choose one of three alignments: Kwi-Sin, Ohaeng or Ming-ken (symbolizing death, balance or life, respectively).

 The four basic paths players are able to choose from each have their own styles of play.
-Warriors and rogues, while both are damage dealers, work in slightly different ways.
-For example, rogues may go invisible while warriors cannot but warriors have the ability to "overflow" their attacks to multiple monsters while rogues cannot.
-Mages are excellent for soloing with their ability to paralyze creatures from moving.
-The poet class has as its disposal the most powerful healing spells as well as buffs and debuffs to strengthen allies and weaken creatures.
+Warriors and rogues, while both damage dealers, work in slightly different ways.
+For example, rogues may go invisible while warriors cannot; on the other hand, warriors have the ability to "overflow" their attacks to multiple monsters while rogues cannot.
+Mages are excellent for soloing with their ability to paralyze creatures.
+The poet class has the most powerful healing spells as well as buffs and debuffs to strengthen allies and weaken creatures.

-Additionally—each basic path has 3 PC (Player-controlled) subpaths and 1 NPC (non-player controlled) path.